chirag-diwan/Tmuxify/README.md

 I always wanted a utility that could intelligently set up my tmux sessions.
 Different projects often require different layouts—opening specific windows, launching editors, running commands, and arranging everything exactly how I like it.

 Tmuxify solves this by using a project-specific `.tmuxify.toml` file that describes how a tmux session should be created.
-Simply run Tmuxify inside a project, and it will automatically set up the session for you.
+Simply run tmuxify , select the directory and tmuxify will then do the rest for you.

 ## `.tmuxify.toml`